What You Need to Know and Do About the LastPass Breach

 What Really Happened at LastPass

-Starting in late November, Toubba made several more updates to LastPass’s disclosure that Zack Whittaker at TechCrunch helpfully parsed to show what LastPass was not explaining.
-LastPass eventually made it clear the attacker stole some customer data in a second breach enabled by “information obtained” in the earlier breach.
-First, the attacker had targeted one LastPass developer and then another to break deeper into LastPass’s systems, including the cloud storage of LastPass’s parent company, GoTo.
+Starting in late November, Toubba made several more updates to LastPass’s initial disclosure.
+Zack Whittaker at TechCrunch helpfully parsed them to show what LastPass was not explaining.
+LastPass eventually admitted the attacker stole some customer data in a second breach.
+The attacker used “information obtained” in the earlier breach to enable the second breach.
+First, the attacker had targeted one LastPass developer and then another.
+The attacker was able to break deeper into LastPass’s systems in the second breach.
+LastPass’s parent company, GoTo, has a cloud storage platform the attacker compromised in the second breach.
 (GoTo also owns LogMeIn and GoToMyPC.)

 In a disturbing move, GoTo hid its own disclosure from search engines.